Weight Regain after Weight Loss and Bariatric Surgery

 Here I’ll try to explain in my limited knowledge how to combat this problem and how to win.

 First, let’s try to understand why our body seems to want to regain lost weight In order to explain this we will understand a concept called the metabolic set point.
 A setpoint is the weight range in which our body is programmed to function optimally.
 Set point theory holds that one’s body will fight to maintain that weight range.
 When you go below your body’s natural set point, both appetite and metabolism adjust to try to return us to our set point.

-Essentially when we’ve been overweight or obese for a prolonged period of time our body tends to adapt to this obese and overweight state and creates a hormonal and systemic environment to sustain and maintain this weight but when we try to lose weight we are essentially fighting against as established system hence when we successfully lose weight our body tends to want to return to the original metabolic setpoint and weight.
+Essentially when we’ve been higher weight for a prolonged period of time our body tends to adapt to this state and creates a hormonal and systemic environment to sustain and maintain this weight but when we try to lose weight we are essentially fighting against as established system hence when we successfully lose weight our body tends to want to return to the original metabolic setpoint and weight.

-It has been estimated that it takes approximately 3 to 5 years on average for someone to lose weight effectively and keep the weight off and to allow your body to understand a new metabolic set point.
-Also the longer we’ve been overweight or obese the longer it’s gonna take for this metabolic set point to be shifted down.
+Researchers have estimated that on average, it takes someone approximately 3 to 5 years to effectively lose weight, maintain the weight loss, and enable their body to adapt to a new metabolic set point.
+Additionally, the more time we have spent at a higher weight, the longer it will take for the metabolic set point to be lowered.